 Interceptions are a big part of stopping the passing attack from an offense.
 If defenses can score points by intercepting the ball, they will often gain a momentum advantage.

-A pick 6 is when a defensive player intercepts the ball and scores a touchdown.
+A pick 6 is when any defensive player intercepts the ball from the opposing team’s quarterback and scores a touchdown.